 |Mistle Thrush – Bradwell Common, Milton Keynes|

-I then began the long walk back home stopping briefly at the small pond in Bradwell Common to photograph an obliging Mistle Thrush and briefly at the lake to try and see some more warblers (the light was pretty poor all day for photos unfortunately).
-And so I ended the day pleased with my migrant haul and happy to have two new birds for me (including the patch mega!).
+I then began the long walk back home.
+Stopping briefly at the small pond in Bradwell Common to photograph an obliging Mistle Thrush; and briefly at the lake to try and see some more warblers.
+The light was pretty poor all day for photos unfortunately.
+And so I ended Today’s Wanderings and Weekend Birds 28th April.
+Pleased with my migrant haul and happy to have two new birds for me (including the patch mega!).

 |Wood Pigeon – Lodge Lake, Milton Keynes|